 Simon McGill / Getty Images

-The pin oak is a deciduous tree that grows to around 50 to 70 feet tall and 40 to 60 feet wide on average.
-It has a pyramidal shape with shiny dark green leaves and gray-brown bark that develops ridges as it matures.
-It’s a popular landscape tree due to its fast growth rate and medium size.
-Plus, it tolerates a variety of growing conditions.
-However, make sure it’s not in alkaline soil, which can cause yellowing of the leaves.
+The pin oak has a pyramidal shape when the tree is young.
+As the tree ages, the shape becomes more rounded and oval but its shape remains more slender than other oaks.
+It has shiny dark green leaves and gray-brown bark that develops ridges as it matures.
+It’s a popular landscape tree due to its fast growth rate of about two feet per year, as well as its medium size.
+Plus, it tolerates a variety of growing conditions, as long as the soil is acidic.
+Alkaline soil can cause yellowing of the leaves.
+Like all native oaks, it has a high wildlife value.

 Continue to 9 of 15 below. -